dcartertod/zotero-plugins/README.md

 Zotero Abstract Cleaner
 =======================

 This project is for fixing line endings in abstracts in Zotero, for example, after copying and pasting from Adobe Acrobat.
-It adds a menu item in the right-click contextual menu for items.
+It adds a menu item in the right-click contextual menu for items called "Fix Line Endings in Abstract".
 This means that you can select multiple items and apply this function to all of them.

 ## Installing